 Li is the author of Arms Control Theories and Analysis and co-editor of Strategy and Security: A Technical View.
 He has also been published in numerous academic journals, including the Bulletin of the Atomic Scientists, Arms Control Today, Jane’s Intelligence Review, and Science & Global Security.

-A member of the Board of Directors of the China Arms Control and Disarmament Association and the U.S.-China Peoples Friendship Association, Li also serves on the boards of several international journals, including Science & Global Security, Nonproliferation Review, and China Security.
+Li also serves on the boards of several international journals, including Science & Global Security, Nonproliferation Review, and China Security.